Matthew Lukin Smawfield

 What Do Precision Tests of General Relativity Actually Measure?

-A methodological taxonomy showing why most precision tests constrain largely local, reciprocity-even observables within assumed frameworks but do not directly probe the observables that distinguish GR from two-metric disformal scalar-tensor modifications.
-Proposes discriminating experiments including triangle holonomy tests, interplanetary closed-loop timing, and GNSS correlation replication.
+Rigorous methodological taxonomy showing why most precision tests constrain largely local, reciprocity-even observables within assumed theoretical frameworks but do not directly probe the observables distinguishing GR from two-metric disformal scalar-tensor modifications.
+Proposes concrete discriminating experiments: triangle holonomy tests, interplanetary closed-loop timing, and independent GNSS correlation replication.

 Global Time Echoes: Interactive GNSS Demo